bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """"""

 .. important::
-  - If you feel stuck when answering the questions of tutorial T4, ask and discuss your thoughts with the group and tutors.
+  - If you feel stuck when answering the questions of tutorial **T4**, ask and discuss your thoughts with the group and tutors or in Slack
-  - **Tasks 1** and **2** should be finished by 15:00, so that we can discuss all results of today in presence
+  - **Tasks 1** and **2** should be finished by 03:00 pm, so that we can discuss all results of today in presence

 Task 4
 """"""